nsnam/ns-3-dev-git/src/fd-net-device/doc/netmap-net-device.rst

 netmap was developed by Luigi Rizzo [Rizzo2012]_ and is maintained as an open source project on GitHub at https://github.com/luigirizzo/netmap.

-The NetmapNetDevice for ns-3 [Imputato2019]_ was developed by Pasquale Imputato in the 2017-19 timeframe.
+The ``NetmapNetDevice`` for |ns3| [Imputato2019]_ was developed by Pasquale Imputato in the 2017-19 timeframe.
 The use of NetmapNetDevice requires that the host system has netmap support (and for best performance, the drivers must support netmap and must be using a netmap-enabled device driver).
 Users can expect that emulation support using Netmap will support higher packets